Code-Institute-Submissions/MateuszPestka-project-3/README.md

 - ### **Quit Testing**

-  - The quit funtion works as intended.
+  - The quit function works as intended.
   - Allows the user to quit the game at any moment

 - ### **Win/Tie Testing**